wikimedia/mediawiki-extensions-WebDAV/docs/README.txt

 $wgWebDAVAuthType = 'token';

+If token-based authentication falls back to basic auth immediately, you might need a longer token expiration time.
+The default value is 5 seconds, but for server or connection that runs slowlier, you can set for example:

+$wgWebDAVTokenExpiration = 10;

 ==Notes==
 * Multi-upload works
 * When a new Media-File is created a 0 byte version will be published at first and then be overwritten by the correct one.